jzimbel/adventofcode-elixir-template/README.md

 ### :octocat: Run in your browser using GitHub Codespaces

-1. Go to the landing page of this repo.
+1. Go to the landing page of your generated repo.
 1. Click the `<> Code` drop-down menu, select the Codespaces tab, and click the big green button.
-1. Wait for the Codespace to build.
-It should be relatively speedy if you build from the main branch, as I have prebuilds configured for that.
+1. Wait for the Codespace to build.[^1]
 1. Once the in-browser editor activates, follow the steps from [Usage](#usage) to enable puzzle downloads and run a solution.
 (You can use
    <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>`</kbd> to open a terminal pane.)